Welcome to Wellsprings Farm!

 To make a Reservation as a guest or to find out more about Wellsprings Farm please contact us at or click here

 To find out more about becoming a CSR member please contact us at email@example.com

 Wellsprings Farm is committed to racial and environmental justice.
 We continue to lift up truth and compassion as foundational principles.

 The principle of compassion lies at the heart of all religious, ethical and spiritual traditions, calling us always to treat all others as we wish to be treated ourselves.......
 We urgently need to make compassion a clear, luminous and dynamic force in our polarized world.
 To read the full text click here or go directly to the Charter for Compassion website.

 Updated Covid 19 guidelines.

 Wellsprings Farm has reopened but we are still following Minnesota Governor Walz's guidelines concerning retreat centers, resorts and bed & breakfast establishments.
-To keep everyone safe we ask guests to self check in, to continue to wash hands frequently, disinfect areas they use and to keep social distance from other guests and hosts.
+To keep everyone safe we ask guests to wear masks in the shared space, self check in, to continue to wash hands frequently, disinfect areas they use and to keep social distance from other guests and hosts.
 In order to lower risk for our guests we no longer have food or snacks available and use of shared space is kept to a minimum.

 During this time, we continue to walk the labyrinth frequently offering our prayers and sacred intentions for those who are suffering during this pandemic as well as from racial injustice.
 We walk to ground us with Earth- reminding us that we are all interconnected and part of something larger- part of a Sacred Earth Community.